Nbisiing Indigenous

 - Venue: In-person, your space – OR – a local, Indigenous space (ex.
 Friendship Centre).
 NOTE: Your space will need a large, open circle and accommodate Indigenous ceremony.

-- Length: Full-day (6-hours)
+- Length: Full-day (6-hours+)

-- Maximum: 30 learners
+- Maximum: up to 30 learners

 - Venue: In-person, in your space.
 NOTE: Your space will need a large, open circle and accommodate Indigenous ceremony.

-- Maximum: 30 learners
+- Maximum: up to 30 learners

 - Venue: Online via Zoom, Webex or Microsoft Team